algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 For the most part, when we are trying to solve this equation the left-hand side does not change.
 It's always $$i \hbar \frac{\partial \Psi(\mathbf{r},t)}{\partial t}$$.
 On the other hand, the right-hand side can change a lot depending on the situation.
-That is to say that we can easily simplify the Schrodinger equation by using a notational trick called the _Hamiltonian_.
+That is to say that we can easily simplify the Schrodinger equation by using a mathematical formalism known as the _Hamiltonian_.

 To be clear, Hamiltonian mechanics is not a quantum-specific idea.
 It's everywhere in statistical physics and is often taught in classical physics courses as an analogue to another notational form known as Lagrangian mechanics.